SEND Information Report 2024

 General information

-• The SEND policy is available on the school website.
+· The SEND policy is available on the policies page of the Trust's website.

-• The ground floors are all wheelchair accessible, and the first floors via lifts.
-There are three toilets adapted for use by people with physical disabilities.
+· The ground and first floors are wheelchair accessible via the lift.
+There are seven toilets adapted for use by people with physical disabilities.

 Contact Points